ANAPHYLAXIS POLICY

 Purpose

-To explain to Dandenong Valley SDS parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
-This policy also ensures that Dandenong Valley SDS is compliant with Ministerial Order 706 and the Department’s guidelines for anaphylaxis management.
+To explain to Dandneong Valley SDS parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
+This policy also ensures that Dandneong Valley SDS is compliant with Ministerial Order 706 and the department’s guidelines for anaphylaxis management.

 Scope